 The charging structure is clear, transparent and competitive in the marketplace.

-They will invest in businesses with a geographical bias towards the North of England *this is of interest to you*.

-Robust credit facility with combined with proprietary asset management analytics.
+Through funding a wide range of businesses and organisations across multiple industries, investors benefit from access to a highly diversified, secured lending strategy.

 Zero Net Capital write offs across the entire Praetura lending book

 Advanced over £1 Billion to SME’s since 2011.

+The Service has consistently achieved a return in excess of the target net return of 4.5% p.a. since inception.

 Charges